ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - The true value of a pen is not about its brand name; it is about the one who uses it.<br>

+- Don’t forget, that when you pluck a flower from the earth, you are killing it.<br>